Benty - Experiencias deportivas en Lanzarote

 Kilometers of wild beach at the foot of the most imposing cliff in the Canary Islands.
 Low-lying fog sunsets, silhouetted surfers, and infinite reflections on the wet sand.
 The mecca of surfing in Lanzarote: if you want to try it, book a class with a local school on our surf page.

-Book your surf experience now
+Book your session

 Mirador del Río